ahx/openapi_first/README.md

 rack_request = Rack::Request.new(env)
 request = definition.validate_request(rack_request)
 # Or raise an exception if validation fails:
-request = definition.validate_request(rack_request, raise_error: true) # Raises OpenapiFirst::RequestInvalidError or OpenapiFirst::NotFoundError if request is invalid
+definition.validate_request(rack_request, raise_error: true) # Raises OpenapiFirst::RequestInvalidError or OpenapiFirst::NotFoundError if request is invalid

 # Inspect the request and access parsed parameters
 request.known? # Is the request defined in the API description?